 Bidding Type and Amount

-Now that you have clearly understood the different advertising objectives, let’s explain how they make all the difference when it comes to cost.
-Facebook selects the best person to show your ad to according to this user’s behavior and your advertising objective.
+Facebook selects the best person to show your ad to according to the user’s behavior and your advertising objective.

 Moreover, the feedback will affect an ad’s click-through rate; its number of clicks divided by the number of impressions.
 A higher click-through rate means that the ad is relevant to the target audience and that it adds value to them.